Education at USC Chan

 3.1.
 Why is USC Chan transitioning to the Entry-Level OTD?

-The Entry-Level OTD degree program at the USC Chan Division has formally applied for accreditation and has been granted candidacy status by the Accreditation Council for Occupational Therapy Education (ACOTE®).
-The program must have a pre-accreditation review, complete an on-site evaluation, and be granted Accreditation Status before its graduates will be eligible to take the national certification examination for the registered occupational therapist, which is administered by the National Board for Certification in Occupational Therapy (NBCOT®).
-Successfully passing the NBCOT board exam is a pre-requisite to apply for your state’s occupational therapy license.
+The Entry-Level OTD degree program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE®).
+Graduates will be eligible to take the national certification examination for the registered occupational therapist, which is administered by the National Board for Certification in Occupational Therapy® (NBCOT®).
+Successfully passing the NBCOT® board exam is a pre-requisite to apply for your state’s occupational therapy license.
 A license to practice is required in all 50 states in the United States.

 3.4.
 What is the difference between an Entry-Level OTD and a Post-Professional OTD?

-Students in an Entry-Level OTD program come from a variety of educational experiences and have not previously graduated from an accredited occupational therapy program.
-Students in a Post-Professional OTD program are current occupational therapists pursuing an advanced degree.
-USC Chan plans to offer both programs.
-If you previously obtained a bachelor’s or master’s degree in occupational therapy, you would pursue the Post-Professional OTD, which allows for much more flexibility between advanced academic coursework and continuing to practice as an occupational therapist.
+Students in an entry-level OTD program come from a variety of educational experiences, and have not previously graduated from an accredited occupational therapy program.
+Students in a post-professional OTD program are current occupational therapists pursuing an advanced degree.
+If you previously obtained a bachelor’s or master’s degree in occupational therapy, you would pursue the post-professional OTD, which allows for much more flexibility between advanced academic coursework and continuing to practice as an occupational therapist.

 Bachelor’s to Master’s degree students